 In February 2013, Enel and its subsidiary Enel Finance International N.V. entered into a credit line agreement with a pool of banks for a total amount of Euro 9.44 billion, which became available in March 2014 following the simultaneous cancellation of the Revolving Credit Facility Agreement entered into in April 2010.
+In February 2015, the above credit line agreement was amended and the relative expiration date was set in February 2020.
+As of December 2015, the above credit line had not been used.

-The agreement makes specific provisions for events of change of control in which (i) control of Enel is acquired by one or more parties other than the Italian government or (ii) Enel or any of its subsidiaries contributes (including through mergers) a substantial portion of the assets of the Group to parties that are not part of the latter, such that the Group's creditworthiness is significantly compromised in the opinion of the aforementioned pool of banks.
+The agreement makes specific provisions for events of change of control in which (i) control of Enel is acquired by one or more parties other than the Italian Government or (ii) Enel or any of its subsidiaries contributes (including through mergers) a substantial portion of the assets of the Group to parties that are not part of the latter, such that the Group's creditworthiness is significantly compromised in the opinion of the aforementioned pool of banks.
 Specifically, if one of such hypothetical change of control events should occur:

-- each bank belonging to the pool may propose to renegotiate the terms and conditions of the agreement or communicate its intention to withdraw from the agreement; - Enel and its subsidiary Enel Finance International N.V. may decide to repay the sums received early and to cancel, without incurring any penalties, the entire financial commitment assumed by each bank belonging to the pool (i) with which the renegotiation of the terms and conditions of the Credit Agreement has not been successful or (ii) that has notified its intention to withdraw from the agreement; - each of the latter banks belonging to the pool may demand the early repayment of the sums disbursed and the cancellation of the entire financial commitment undertaken; - in the event that none of the banks belonging to the pool either proposes to renegotiate the terms and conditions of the agreement or communicates its intention to withdraw from the contract, the Forward Start Facility

-Agreement shall remain in full force and effect in accordance with the terms and conditions originally agreed.

-B) The revolving credit facility agreements entered into with Unicredit S.p.A.
+- each bank belonging to the pool may propose to renegotiate the terms and conditions of the agreement or communicate its intention to withdraw from the agreement; - Enel and its subsidiary Enel Finance International N.V. may decide to repay the sums received early and to cancel, without incurring any penalties, the entire financial commitment assumed by each bank belonging to the pool (i) with which the renegotiation of the terms and conditions of the credit agreement has not been successful or (ii) that has notified its intention to withdraw from the agreement; - each of the latter banks belonging to the pool may demand the early repayment of the sums disbursed and the cancellation of the entire financial commitment undertaken; - in the event that none of the banks belonging to the pool either proposes to renegotiate the terms and conditions of the agreement or communicates its intention to withdraw from the contract, the Forward Start Facility Agreement shall remain in full force and effect in accordance with the terms and conditions originally agreed. - B) The revolving credit facility agreements entered into with Unicredit S.p.A.

-In July 2013, Enel entered into a credit facility agreement with Unicredit S.p.A. for a total amount of Euro 800 million, divided into two tranches: Tranche A, for a maximum amount of up to Euro 400 million and falling due at 24 months, and Tranche B, also for a maximum amount of up to Euro 400 million and falling due at 36 months.
+In July 2013, Enel entered into a credit facility agreement with Unicredit S.p.A. for a total amount of Euro 800 million, divided into two tranches: Tranche A, for a maximum amount equal to Euro 400 million and falling due at 24 months, and Tranche B, also for a maximum amount equal to Euro 400 million and falling due at 36 months.